pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_words_author.adoc.md

 ## About the author

-ImGui Bundle is developed by Pascal Thomet.
+Dear ImGui Bundle is developed by Pascal Thomet.
 I am reachable on my [Github page](https://github.com/pthom).
 I sometimes [blog](http://code-ballads.net/).
 There is a [playlist](https://www.youtube.com/playlist?list=PLaJx_KrDECZPzttQ77Gv8DD7OAUwmtWUc) related to ImGui Bundle on YouTube.

 I have a past in computer vision, and a lot of experience in the trenches between development and research teams; and I found ImGui to be a nice way to reduce the delay between a research prototype and its use in production code.

 I also have an inclination for self documenting code, and the doc you are reading was a way to explore new ways to document projects.

-## How is ImGui Bundle developed
+## How is Dear ImGui Bundle developed

-The development of the initial version of ImGui Bundle took about one year at full time.
+The development of the initial version of Dear ImGui Bundle took about one year at full time.

 The bindings are auto-generated thanks to an advanced parser, so that they are easy to keep up to date.
 I'll give more information about the bindings generator a bit later in 2023.

 Please be tolerant if you find issues!
-ImGui Bundle is developed for free, under a very permissive license, by one main author (and most of its API comes from external libraries).
+Dear ImGui Bundle is developed for free, under a very permissive license, by one main author (and most of its API comes from external libraries).

-If you need consulting about ImGui Bundle or about the bindings generator in the context of a commercial project, please contact me by email.
+If you need consulting about this library or about the bindings generator in the context of a commercial project, please contact me by email.

+Contributions are welcome!

 ### History